Australian Open: Heather Watson among 47 players isolating after positive coronavirus tests on flights

 The world's top players began arriving in the country on a series of charter jets on Thursday ahead of a two-week quarantine period, during which they will be allowed out of their rooms to practice for five hours a day.

-But those players and support staff on the affected flights will now be confined to their rooms for a fortnight - with British number two Watson one of those affected.
+But those players and support staff on the affected flights will now be confined to their rooms for a fortnight - with British No 2 Watson one of those affected.

 One person on the flight I was on from Abu Dhabi tested positive.
 So now everyone else who was on that flight has a 14 day quarantine where we are NOT allowed out our rooms.
 The same happened on one of the chartered flights from Los Angeles.
 2 flights... so far pic.twitter.com/3JfkjqETwu— Heather Watson (@HeatherWatson92) January 16, 2021